kaboc/pot/packages/pot/README.md

 and it is not automatically discarded when the variable goes out of use.
 It therefore must be discarded manually with [reset()][reset] or other methods that have the same effect.

-### Scoping in Flutter

-This package is not specifically for Flutter for Dart in general, therefore the scoping feature of this package is also not designed for use in Flutter.

-It is recommended to use [Pottery] instead.
-It is a utility that contains the pot package, limiting the scope of pots in the widget tree by making use of the widget lifecycle, which is more natural in Flutter and less error-prone.

 [Pot]: https://pub.dev/documentation/pot/latest/pot/Pot-class.html
 [Pottery]: https://pub.dev/packages/pottery
 [Pot-constructor]: https://pub.dev/documentation/pot/latest/pot/Pot/Pot.html